The birdmen ritual

 - It is believed that its origin occurred in the region between Veracruz and Puebla states, a Totonaca culture zone.
 Papantla is the town where the ritual got popularized many years ago.
 There is evidence that flying men rituals were practiced in many other parts of Mexico such as Jalisco and Nayarit.

 - Papantla Flyers is a prehispanic tradition used to invoke water during extended dry seasons.
 In which the brave men falling symbolized the fall of raindrops from the sky in the seek of earth’s fertility.

 - Formerly the ritual began by choosing and cutting the tree from which they would take the flying post.
-Dances and prays where made to ask for the woods for forgiveness.
+Dances and prays were made to ask the woods for forgiveness.

 - This ceremony requires 4 brave men to fly and a leader to lead the ritual and dances.
 They are also known as birdmen.

 - As authentic birdmen, they must wear a peculiar hat with a crest in resemblance to the quetzal.
 Sometimes they add small mirrors representing the sunbeams.
 Voladores carry colored strips which means the rainbow after the rain arrives.
 They also have handmade flowers on the chest and belt, representing fertility and the soil.
 On their waist, they have velvet circles like the wings of birds.
 The red pants mean the blood of the birdmen’s ancestors.

 Keep being amazed by Mexico: 11 cultural experiences to live in Xcaret.

 - Each Volador represents a cardinal point and the leader, the center of the earth.
 Each one must do 13 laps before touching the floor.
 If we multiply 13 by 4 (number of flying men), the result is 52.
 The number of years of each solar cycle according to the ancient cultures.